Citizen science in the fight against tropical diseases

 "We are convinced that citizen science can contribute to the fight against these diseases in Africa", adds parasitologist Tine Huyse.

 "This is why, together with researchers from the universities of Mbarara and Kinshasa, KU Leuven and the Institute of Tropical Medicine, we have launched a transdisciplinary project in Uganda and the DR Congo.
-We are monitoring the freshwater snails that spread the disease schistosomiasis (bilharzia) by actively involving the communities.
+We are monitoring the freshwater snails that spread the disease schistosomiasis (bilharzia) by actively involving communities.
 A team of citizen scientists will map snail populations on an unprecedented scale, and inform their fellow citizens on how to better protect themselves against these diseases.
-Recently, we have engaged the same network of citizen scientists to communicate about COVID-19 and the possible precautionary measures, in order to combat fake news", says Tine Huyse.
+Recently, we have called on the same network of citizen scientists to communicate about COVID-19 and possible precautionary measures, in order to combat fake news", says Tine Huyse.

 Great potential in diverse fields

 “What’s more inspiring is that citizen science is applicable to diverse fields.
-In this light, citizen science has equally been employed in the monitoring of natural hazards and disasters in Uganda and Congo under the framework of the HARISSA project also spearheaded by RMCA.
+In this light, citizen science has equally been employed in the monitoring of natural hazards and disasters in Uganda and Congo under the framework of the HARISSA project also spearheaded by the RMCA.
 Together with Ugandan and Congolese partners, citizen observer (CO) networks were created in the Rwenzori region and Kivu province to collect basic information on the magnitude and the intensity of natural hazards occurring in these regions”, says Caroline Michellier, a geographer at the museum.

 Mercy Gloria Ashepet, Liesbet Jacobs, Michiel Van Oudheusden, Tine Huyse, Wicked Solution for Wicked Problems: Citizen Science for Vector-Borne Disease Control in Africa, Trends in Parasitology, 30 November 2020. https://doi.org/10.1016/j.pt.2020.10.004.
 Available in open access until 23/12/2020